Leeds weather forecast: This is when heavy rain will hit Leeds today

-The weather is set to be a mixed bag today, with sunshine, cloud and heavy rain.
+The weather is set to be dull today, with a mixture of cloud and rain.

 What will the weather be like this morning in Leeds?

-There will be a mixture of sunny spells and cloud during the morning.
-The temperature will reach 9C by 12pm.
+This morning will see a mixture of light rain and cloud.
+The temperature will reach its peak of 7C by 12pm.

 What will the weather be like this afternoon in Leeds?